Are you looking for a way to stop users from using specific usernames in WordPress?

 That’s why it’s best to restrict subscribers from using certain words in usernames and email addresses.
 It prevents the use of foul language and helps maintain high standards on your forums and communities.

 Let’s see how you can limit usernames in WordPress.

 The best way to prevent the use of certain words and phrases in usernames is by using the Restrict Usernames Emails Characters plugin.

 It’s a free WordPress plugin that allows you to restrict certain usernames, email addresses, symbols, domain names, and more.
 The plugin even offers an option to allow the use of a certain language, like Latin, Arabic, Cyrillic, or any language.

 First, you’ll need to install and activate the Restrict Usernames Emails Characters plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

 Upon activation, you can head over to Settings » Restrict Usernames Emails Characters from your WordPress dashboard.
-Under the ‘General Settings’ tab, ensure that the plugin is enabled.
+Open the ‘General Settings’ tab to ensure that the plugin is enabled.

 After that, you can scroll down to the ‘Not allow these names’ section in the plugin and enter words or phrases to restrict their use in usernames.

 There’s also an option to ‘make lowercase equal uppercase’ in the plugin.
 By default, it will be enabled, but you can disable it from the dropdown menu.